 Pamela Weiss

 Wild Wise Words: A Mindfulness Meditation and Writing Retreat

-Registration Opens - February 19.
+Registration Open.
 This retreat will weave together periods of silence and writing as a path to deepening our spiritual and creative lives.
 Our time together will include Dharma talks, guided meditation, embodied movement, and periods of writing to nurture our inner depths and outer expression.
 Within a wild, wise field of silence we’ll settle deeply into what is, peel back layers of the judging and restrictive mind, and discover words that express the mystery and majesty alive in each of us.

+Pamela Weiss